 We see student support as a critical aspect to advancing the fields of animal behavior and conservation, as developing experts with requisite skills in multidisciplinary research approaches is paramount in understanding the interactions between health, behavioral, and social processes at multiple levels.
-UC Davis is unique worldwide in setting students up for success in multidisciplinary education, which is continuously reinforced by the Graduate Group structure which encourages networking across disciplines and highly emphasizes educational and advisement sharing of graduate students.
+UC Davis is unique worldwide in training students for success in multidisciplinary education, which is continuously reinforced by the Graduate Group structure that encourages networking across disciplines and highly emphasizes educational and advisement sharing of graduate students.
 For example, the majority of our current graduate students list the combination of behavior, health, computational modeling, or epistemology as their interests and work collaboratively with several advisors to achieve their educational goals.

 Prospective graduate students are encouraged to meet with Dr. McCowan and current McCowan Lab members to discuss their scientific interests.
 Additionally, prospective graduate students should consult their interests and aptitude for one of the following Graduate Groups:

 The McCowan lab is always interested in discussing potential collaborations with advanced graduate students.
-It is recommended that doctoral candidates interested in a Post Doc position with the McCowan Lab align with our research interests and seek multidisciplinary collaborations with current lab members.
+It is recommended that doctoral candidates interested in a Postdoc position with the McCowan Lab align with our research interests and seek multidisciplinary collaborations with current lab members.

 Undergraduates and Interns

 Undergraduate internships are available within the McCowan Lab on multiple projects.
 Due to the sensitivity of many research projects and the high amount of investment in training interns, it is requested that those interested can commit to multiple quarters, if not years of study.
-Interns will work closely with a graduate student, post doc, or staff mentor and will receive 199 credit under Dr. McCowan.
+Interns will work closely with a graduate student, postdoc, or staff mentor and will receive 199 credit under Dr. McCowan.